Commonly used words and terms

 Faculty normally the Faculty of Advocates, but also occasionally used for local faculties of solicitors

-Financial memorandum a document issued by the Scottish Executive which gives instructions about how the SLAB’s finances should be managed
+Financial memorandum a document issued by the Scottish Government which gives instructions about how the SLAB’s finances should be managed

 Nominated solicitor the solicitor nominated by an accused to take on their case